 The Outsider by Stephen King

-Speaking of Stephen King, it’s really no surprise that his latest novel is one of the best horror stories of the year.
+Speaking of Stephen King, it’s really no surprise that his latest novel, The Outsider, is one of the best horror stories of the year.

 After the horrific murder of an eleven-year-old boy in a small town, all fingers point to one single person: the little league coach.
 However, despite all the damning evidence, the culprit has an ironclad alibi.
 So what’s really going on?